tinymovr/Tinymovr/docs/studio/usage.rst

 .. code-block:: python

-    tm1.set_can_config(x)
+    tm1.comms.can.id = x

 where x is the desired ID.
-Valid IDs are from 1-64, but the Studio app currently discovers IDs up to 8.
+You can assign IDs in the range 1-1024.

 3. Relaunch Studio